Kizaki

 Put authorization rules in Inspire so reads, writes, routes, and live queries all follow the same model.

 Kizaki policies are declarative.
 You define who can act on which rows, and the runtime enforces those rules everywhere.
+Authorization is part of the data model, not something each handler remembers to check.

 Start With Ownership